detnsw-sydtech/Django-Reference-Architecture-Theme-Park/notebooks/themepark_workbook.md

 Cloud-based dev environment: Runs VS Code in the browser.

-No local setup needed: Python, Flask, and extensions are pre-installed.
+No local setup needed: Python, Django, and extensions are pre-installed.

 Reproducible: Same environment for every student.